bentlema/puppet-tutorial-pe/tutorial/vbox/12-Git-Basics.md

 Your branch is up-to-date with 'origin/production'.

-nothing to commit, working directory clean [/Users/Mark/Git/Puppet-Training/control] (production)$ git branch foo [/Users/Mark/Git/Puppet-Training/control] (production)$ git status On branch production
+nothing to commit, working directory clean

+[/Users/Mark/Git/Puppet-Training/control] (production)$ git branch foo

+[/Users/Mark/Git/Puppet-Training/control] (production)$ git status On branch production
 Your branch is up-to-date with 'origin/production'.

-nothing to commit, working directory clean [/Users/Mark/Git/Puppet-Training/control] (production)$ git branch foo master
+nothing to commit, working directory clean

+[/Users/Mark/Git/Puppet-Training/control] (production)$ git branch development foo
 * production

-[/Users/Mark/Git/Puppet-Training/control] (production)$ git checkout foo Switched to branch 'foo' [/Users/Mark/Git/Puppet-Training/control] (foo)$ git branch
+[/Users/Mark/Git/Puppet-Training/control] (production)$ git checkout foo Switched to branch 'foo'

+[/Users/Mark/Git/Puppet-Training/control] (foo)$ git branch development
 * foo
-  master
   production
-[/Users/Mark/Git/Puppet-Training/control] (foo)$
 ```

-We've just created a new branch called *foo*, then checked it out to work on.
+We've just created a new branch called **"foo"**, then checked it out to work on.

-Notice that *checkout* is just another way of saying *switch to this branch*
+Notice that **checkout** is just another way of saying **switch to this branch**

-Also, notice we've seen the new command *git branch* which shows us the branches
+Also, notice we've seen the new command **git branch** which shows us the branches
 in the repo, and puts an asterisk next to the currently-checked-out branch.

 ---